connectrpc/connectrpc.com/docs/faq.md

 ### How do I proxy the Connect protocol through NGINX?

-Request/response (unary) RPCS can be proxied through NGINX using Connect as long as they don't require end-to-end HTTP/2, which NGINX doesn't support.
-Bidirectional and client streaming can't be proxied through NGINX either because they require HTTP/2, so we recommend using Envoy Proxy, Apache, or TCP-level load balancers like HAProxy, which support all of the Connect protocol's features.
+Request-response (unary) RPCs made with the Connect protocol don't require end-to-end HTTP/2, so they can be proxied through NGINX.
+Streaming RPCs typically require end-to-end HTTP/2, which NGINX doesn't support.
+Rather than NGINX, we recommend using Envoy, Apache, or TCP-level load balancers like HAProxy, all of which support the full Connect protocol.

 ### Why not use HTTP status codes?